Codemon72/Spickzettel/HTML & CSS.md

   color: --feedback-click;
 }
 ```
-Especially if giving separate styling for every pseudo class: do them in above order!
-Why?
-Because links can have multiple states (e.g. hover and something else and if `:active` is not the last, it will _never_ work).

 - use padding to create the 'size' of a button, and not width and height.
 A ratio of 1 (top & bottom) to 2.5 (right & left) is a good rule of 👍.